When mitigating bias is unfair: multiplicity and arbitrariness in algorithmic group fairness: Discussion and Perspectives

 \section{Discussion and Perspectives}

-The results of the study presented in this paper highlight strong differences in terms of size of impact, final predictions, and affected populations of bias mitigation approaches.
-Additionally, some of these approaches show little stability in terms of targeted populations when retrained.
-The representative panel of popular group fairness methods tested in this paper underline the general aspect of the obtained results and the conclusions we are able to draw from them.
+The results of the study presented in this paper exhibit strong differences between bias mitigation approaches, along various dimensions: the size of the impact of the debiasing process, how the individuals are impacted by it, which individuals are impacted, and which have been, on the contrary, neglected by these methods.
+Additionally, some of these approaches have been shown to provide little stability in terms of targeted populations when retrained.
+The panel of popular group fairness methods tested in this paper underline the general aspect of the obtained results and the conclusions we are able to draw from them.
+This study thus confirms the importance of accounting for model multiplicity in the debiasing process, and the harmful arbitrariness that results from failing to do so.
+It also allows us to identify promising research directions, that we discuss below.